- 6-Minute Article

 - May 03, 2019

-Should Married Couples Retire at the Same Time?
+Should Married Couples Consider Retiring at the Same Time?

-Coordinating retirements as a couple comes down to a few key factors.
+Coordinating retirements as a married couple comes down to a few key factors.

 Created in Collaboration with Kiplinger.

 About half of spouses tend to retire around the same time—or at least within two years of each other.1 But is retiring together always the best plan?
 Or could staggering retirement dates make more sense?

 These can be vital questions to ask, because timing is an important and multifaceted part of a successful life in retirement.
 After all, couples need to consider how the decision to leave full-time careers may affect income, health benefits, lifestyle, and personal goals for both spouses.